A water mill at Beeleigh on the river Chelmer was owned by Beeleigh Abbey until the Dissolution in 1536.

 The water mill was destroyed by fire in 1875 and never rebuilt.
 Some remains of the water mill building have survived along with the adjacent steam mill and the steam mill building still contains the original Wentworth beam engine and gear and Elephant boiler.

-The pictures here show the remains of the mill and the adjacent Beeleigh Falls House where the mill owner Mr Henry Ward resided at the time of the fire.
-The section of an old map drawn in 1838 shows the layout of the water mill and how the river Chelmer once flowed through it.
+The pictures below show the remains of the mill and the adjacent Beeleigh Falls House where the mill owner Mr Henry Ward resided at the time of the fire.

 Inside the mill from the bridge